 Acanthus was born out of the desire to start and develop a career that was my own.
 A career that allowed me to create, to learn new skills, and to grow and be proud of what I had built for myself.
 A career that would allow me to stay home and raise the children I would have someday.

 Acanthus' website launched in 2010.
 The line has evolved and will continue to evolve with the goal of hand crafting elegant, feminine pieces that feel like they have a long history behind them.
-It is a labor of love that I tend while also taking care of my husband and 4 year old son and newborn baby girl in our home in Arizona.
+It is a labor of love that I tend while also taking care of my husband and 5 year old son and baby girl in our home in Minnesota.

 Thank you for looking at my work, and taking the time to learn more about the story behind it.